You don’t have to spend your evenings in front of the stove cooking healthy homemade offerings for your family – plan ahead and freeze some meals.

 Your freezer will become your best friend this year.
 Struggling to find the time – or energy – to prepare healthy breakfasts and lunches for your family the night before?
 Do all your cooking on weekends and put the week’s meals in your freezer.

-Follow these tips from Justin Hume, marketing director for Samsung Electronics South Africa for freezing cooked meals:
+Follow these tips for freezing cooked meals:

 - Let the food cool down before putting it in the freezer.
 Hot or warm food can defrost other items next to it.